Harpsichord Concerto in A major, BWV 1055: I. Allegro

-Second movement
+II.
+Larghetto

 The slow movement of BWV 1055 is a highly expressive Larghetto in F♯ minor and 12/8 time.
 Although it does not have the dotted rhythms of a siciliano, it is close in spirit to this melancholy dance-form.
 The movement is pervaded by the chromatic fourth—both falling and rising—which is associated with the lamento.
 It is first heard in the descending bass line of the opening two bar ritornello, which frames the work.
 The material between the opening and closing the ritornellos is freely developed, but nevertheless has some elements of sonata form, most significantly a division into two parts with the second part starting in the relative major key (bars 3–13 and bars 14–36).

 In the opening ritornello, the motifs in the first violin part involve a dramatic downward drop in register onto chromatic notes which break the harmony.
 The lilting rhythms of the first violin and the slower rhythms of the middle strings continue throughout the movement as a form of quasi-ostinato, repeating every two bars.
 As with the other concertos, the harpsichord plays as a continuo instrument during the orchestral ritornellos.
 In the autograph manuscript there is a figured bass in the continuo part, but it is known whether this was added later, so no further instruments beyond harpsichord and strings are required for performance.
 The harpsichord enters with its own material in the third bar.
 The material in a long four bar phrase contrasts with the monumental ritornello, with an expressive melodic line of legato semiquaver figures weaving between long sustained notes, either played off the beat or approached through sighing appoggiaturas.
 Further dynamical contrast is created by the lowest string parts falling silent, the bass line being provided just by the harpsichord: until halfway through the second part (bar 23), the accompaniment is provided only by the two violins and viola, marked piano.
 After the first solo episode, which modulates from F♯ minor to C sharp minor, a modified version of the ritornello is heard again, but now with the chromatic fourth rising in the bass line.
 It serves as a bridge passage during which the tonality modulates back to F♯ minor.
 At that point the true opening ritornello is heard once more, but now as a counterpoint to the beginning of the second solo episode of the harpsichord.
 Now extended to six bars, it leads up to a cadence in C♯ minor marking the end of the first part; the lowest strings briefly punctuate the cadence.